-12. Hike Around Hot Springs and Soak in Mineral Waters
+12. Hike Around Hot Springs and Have a Soak

 Lover Leap’s Loop Trail (1.8 miles) starts in downtown Hot Springs and takes about an hour to complete.
 You’ll be going up the entire time, and it’s steep, offering a great workout with good views of the town and the French Broad River.
 It’s a moderate trail, perfect for older kids who are used to hiking.